Delaunay/Gamekit/Docs/MachineLearning/env.rst

 .. note::

-   A lot of the work is delegated to the UE4 instance, the environment simply query it using remote function calls.
+   A lot of the work is delegated to the UE instance, the environment simply query it using remote function calls.